Go for it a message to emerging artists for this years QLD Outsider Art Awards

-Sue Yule, a long-time participant of Art from the Margins (AFTM) and winner of a 2018 Emerging Artist Award from AFTM’s Outsider Art Awards, finds confidence within herself and a safe place to express her creativity.
+Sue Yule, a long-time Art from the Margins (AFTM) participant and winner of a 2018 Emerging Artist Award from AFTM’s Outsider Art Awards, finds confidence within herself and a safe place to express her creativity.

 “I first heard about AFTM through Access Arts.
 Since that day I’ve done many things with AFTM, all which I have really loved.
 I have been involved in workshops, mentorships and I have entered artwork for exhibitions and competitions,” says Sue.